yaleman/mqttgpio/README.md

 3. `sudo ln -s /opt/mqttgpio/mqttgpio.service /etc/systemd/system/mqttgpio.service`
 4. `sudo pip3 install -r /opt/mqttgpio/requirements.txt`
 5. `sudo systemctl enable mqttgpio`
+6. Make sure you configure your `mqttgpio.conf` file in one of the above locations.
-6. `sudo systemctl start mqttgpio`
+7. `sudo systemctl start mqttgpio`

 This'll run as root, if you want to change the user it runs as, undo the link, copy mqttgpio.service to `/etc/systemd/system/` and add a `User=` line to the Service section.
 Documentation for the service file format is [here on freedesktop.org](https://www.freedesktop.org/software/systemd/man/systemd.service.html).